Alberta Health Services Funding for PSYCHOLOGICAL SERVICES

-This petition has been initiated by the Edmonton Psychologists Interagency Committee.
+This petition has been initiated by the Expert Psychologists Interagency Committee.
 Please visit us online for more details and contact information.
-Our founding agencies include Kells Counselling, Insight Psychological, and Dreamcatcher Nature-Assisted Therapy; however, we are only a few of the organizations that support this mental health initiative.
+Our founding agencies include Kells Counselling, Insight Psychological, Dreamcatcher Nature-Assisted Therapy, and Cornerstone Counselling Centre; however, we are only a few of the organizations that support this mental health initiative.

-The Edmonton Psychologists Interagency Committee professionals are available for further comment and can be reached through firstname.lastname@example.org.
+The Expert Psychologists Interagency Committee professionals are available for further comment and can be reached through email@example.com.

 Further information about how Alberta’s mental health tax dollars could be more effectively utilized can be accessed through the Psychologists' Association of Alberta.